lets-fiware/FIWARE-Big-Bang/README.md

 >
 > — Albert Einstein

-The FIWARE Big Bang allows you to install FIWARE Generic enablers easily into your virtual mache in the cloud.
+The FIWARE Big Bang allows you to install FIWARE Generic enablers easily into your virtual machine in the cloud.
 FI-BB stands for FIWARE Big Bang.

 ## Requirements